microsoft/live-share/docs/use/vscode.md

 ![VS Code share terminal](../media/vscode-share-terminal-viewlet.png)<br />

-At this point you can select a read-only or read/write terminal from the menu.
+At this point, you can select a read-only or read/write terminal from the menu.
 When the terminal is read/write, everyone can type in the terminal including the host which makes it easy to intervene if a guest is doing something you do not like.
 However, to be safe, you should **only give read/write access to guests when you know they actually need it** and stick with read-only terminals for scenarios where you just want the guest to see the output of any commands you run.

 ![Read-only or read/write selection](../media/vscode-share-terminal-ro-rw.png)<br />